 Can you Heal Leaky Gut?

 All hope is not lost.
-If you think you might suffer from Leaky Gut Syndrome, there are things you can do to help heal your gut.
+If you think you might suffer from increased intestinal permeability, there are things you can do to help heal leaky gut.

-Then, you want to do your best to include healing foods in your diet.
+Then, you want to do your best to include foods that can heal leaky gut in your diet.
 These foods include, but aren’t limited to –

 - Sweet potatoes